 7. Change Your DNS Server

 When you are done with all of the above, it is time to put your URL on the new server.
 That means changing your DNS server settings.

 The process depends on where your domain is registered.
-For example, if you registered it with your old hosting provider, the best idea is to transfer the entire domain to the new provider.
-Talk to the support on how to do that.
+For example, if you registered with your old hosting provider, the best idea is to transfer the entire domain to the new provider.
+Talk to the support about how to do that.